browserengineering/book/book/accessibility.md

 ```

 If you load up a page, now you should see white text on a black background.
-But if you try [this example](examples/example14-focus.html) it still won't
+But if you try [this example](examples/example14-focus.html) it isn't
-look very good, because buttons and input elements now have poor contrast
+very readable, because buttons and input elements now have poor contrast
 with the white foreground text.
 Let's fix that.
 Recall that the `lightblue` and
 `orange` colors for `<input>` and `<button>` elements come from the
 browser style sheet.
 We need to to make that style sheet depend on dark